Liberty Times: Foundation and early development

 The Liberty Daily was founded in April 1980 by Lin Rong-San, following his acquisition of Ziqiang Ribao for 40 million NT dollars.
 Despite significant investment, the paper initially suffered monthly losses of around 20 million NT.

-To establish itself in the market, Liberty Daily dramatically reduced the price of small ads from 35 NT to 5 NT, attracting advertisements and filling a gap left by larger newspapers due to limited space.
-The paper also capitalised on the rise of lotteries, publishing columns that predicted winning numbers, which not only boosted readership but also significantly increased revenue from small ads related to lotteries.
+Wanting to establish itself in the market, Liberty Daily dramatically reduced the price of small ads from 35 NT to 5 NT, attracting advertisements and filling a gap left by larger newspapers due to limited space.
+The paper also capitalized on the rise of lotteries, publishing columns that predicted winning numbers, which not only boosted readership but also significantly increased revenue from small ads related to lotteries.
 This strategy helped the paper balance its finances, with circulation rising from 30,000 to 40,000 copies and monthly ad revenue exceeding a million NT.

 Government measures later restricted the paper's lottery-related content, leading to a decline in circulation and advertising revenue.
 In 1986, Liberty Daily relocated to Taipei and underwent a major reform, shifting its focus towards promoting "Taiwan" over the "Republic of China" and prioritising local perspectives, with the slogan "Taiwan above all, priority to freedom."